Why San Francisco had an apocalyptic orange sky

 As the sun comes out and heats the ground, the height of this layer increases, and there is more mixing of air both far above and near ground level.
 The difference in atmospheric pressure between the cool Pacific and the heating inland regions results in an onshore wind that starts to build mid-morning to a strong flow by late afternoon.
 As the sun sets, the evening inversion layer forms again.

 Emissions from the fires are often found at higher elevations in the hills, and smoke rises high into the atmosphere.
 In the evening, this smoky layer is trapped above the inversion layer and does not descend to the ground level.
 As this boundary layer grows throughout the morning, however, the smoke that has been held high above the ground mixes into the layer, and concentrations on the ground increase.
 Direct smoke emissions are also more likely to mix into this layer during the day.
 As the winds pick up, this smoky air is blown out of the Bay Area toward the east.
-And when the sun goes down, the reformation of the evening inversion layer results in clearer air being closer to the ground and where we breathe.
+And when the sun goes down, the reformation of the evening inversion layer results in clearer air closer to the ground.

 How healthy the air is depends on where you are.
 If you are near a fire, the smoky air may make its way into the lower region of air and pollute your breathing air, especially if you can see ash.

-It’s important to note that these observed patterns hold true for what happened, but if the winds change then the patterns will too.
-When in doubt, a good resource for air quality is here.
-You can check the health level of the air by zip code using Air Now, but you may not be able to entirely trust that estimate.
-That’s because the data is based on the government’s regulatory sensors operating in stationary places, and that data is then extrapolated to cover a much larger region.
+These observed patterns hold true for what has happened, but if the winds change the patterns will too.
+When in doubt, this is a good resource for air quality.
+You can also check the health level of the air by zip code using Air Now, but you may not be able to entirely trust that estimate because it is based on the government’s regulatory sensors operating in stationary places, and the data is then extrapolated to cover a much larger region.
 It’s not based on the fine-grained data Aclima collects with its cars, but it’s pretty much the best measure available at the moment.

-Lunden said you can’t judge whether the air is safe enough to take a walk based on what you smell.
+Lunden cautioned that you can’t judge whether the air is safe enough to take a walk based on what you smell.

 “What you smell from a fire is like the organic olfactory compounds that get emitted, and that stuff is pretty reactive in the atmosphere and disappears after some number of hours, but the smoke is still there,” Lunden said.
 “It just doesn’t smell like smoke anymore.
 It could still have pretty high concentrations.”

-When the sunlight from the sun isn’t really getting to the surface of the planet, which is sort of what’s happening today, you don’t have much heat on the ground.
-The heat is not breaking the mixing layer up, and so the mixing layer persists, Lunden said.
+When the sunlight from the sun isn’t really getting to the surface of the planet, which is sort of what happened Wednesday, you don’t have much heat on the ground.
+The heat is not breaking the mixing layer up, and so the layer persists, Lunden said.
 “We are fortunate in that the persistence of that mixing layer and its stability means that that smoke is not mixing down at ground level.”

 She added, “When it comes to air quality, looks can be deceiving.
 Sometimes you can’t see it, and it’s there.
 In this case, we think we’re seeing it because it’s such a crazy day.
 But the fact is, what we’re seeing is smoke, and it’s not coming down.
 The charts are yellow.
 I can’t even imagine what concentration we would see if all of what we had on top of us right now actually mixed down to the ground level.”